sukolenvo/2024duCTF/solve/transmissions/index.md

     print(letters[word], end="") # print letter from alphabet that corresponds to the sequence
 ```

-The output made me excited, I can even read the sentence:
+The output is exciting, I can even read the sentence:
 ```txt
 HHTHE QUPKKRSS ARE HELD QN FRCQLITY HQQOQQF
 ```